elastic/kibana/src/plugins/discover/public/context_awareness/README.md

 The context awareness framework is driven by two main supporting services called `ProfileService` and `ProfilesManager`.

-Each context level has a dedicated profile service, e.g. `RootProfileService`, which is responsible for accepting profile provider registrations and running through each provider in order during context resolution to identify a matching profile.
+Each context level has a dedicated profile service, e.g. `RootProfileService`, which is responsible for accepting profile provider registrations and looping over each provider in order during context resolution to identify a matching profile.
+Each resolution call can result in only one matching profile, which is the first to return a match based on execution order.

 A single `ProfilesManager` is instantiated on Discover load, or one per saved search panel in a dashboard.
 The profiles manager is responsible for the following: